This deluxe hotel teams an infinity pool with a great dining scene and a private beach.

 All Inclusive - Here's what you get

 Full Board.
-1 visit per week to each à la carte restaurant.
-Midday & midnight snacks.
+Unlimited visits to the à la carte restaurants.
+Midday and midnight snacks.
 Afternoon coffee, sweets and ice-cream.

 National and international alcoholic and non-alcoholic drinks 10.00-02.00.
 Minibar in room.